kysports/kysports-theme/README.md

 # kysports-theme
-Official WordPress theme for the KySports Foundation nonprofit.
+Official WordPress theme for the KySports nonprofit.